-The following functions are essential, non-academic requirements of the Adult Healthcare Program that students must master in order to successfully participate in the program, obtain certification, and become employable.
+The following functions are essential, non-academic requirements of the Adult Healthcare Program that students must master to successfully participate in the program, obtain certification, and become employable.
 This list is provided so that students will be able to assess their own health and ability to complete the program successfully.
-Students must be able to participate in course work, on and off the College campus, in ways that will not endanger their self, students, faculty, residents, or others.
+Students must be able to participate in course work, on and off the college campus, in ways that will not endanger their self, students, faculty, residents, or others.

-Visual Skills: Students must be able to effectively read written material and follow directions from the nurse.
+Visual Skills: Students must be able to effectively read written material and follow directions from the nurse/instructor.

-Auditory Skills: Students must be able to hear alarms that are used to alert you to resident activities and listen through a stethoscope to observe blood pressure measurements.
+Auditory Skills: Students must be able to hear alarms that are used to alert you to client's activities and listen through a stethoscope to observe blood pressure measurements.
+Communication Skills: Students must be able to effectively communicate with other medical personnel, residents, peers, and instructors.

-Communication Skills: Students must be able to effectively communicate with other medical personnel, residents, peers and instructors.
+Motor Skills: Using hand-eye coordination, students must be able to effectively manipulate equipment such as mechanical lifts and wheelchairs, as well as the devices used to obtain vital information such as thermometers, blood pressure cuffs, stethoscopes, etc. Students must be able to tolerate wearing gloves and other personal protective equipment.
+It is imperative students can write legibly.

-Motor Skills: Using hand-eye coordination, students must be able to effectively manipulate equipment such as mechanical lifts and wheel chairs, as well as, the devices used to obtain vital information such as thermometers, blood pressure cuffs, stethoscopes, etc. Students must be able to tolerate wearing gloves and other personal protective equipment.
-It is imperative students are able to write legibly.
+General Physical Health: Students' general physical health must be such that they can perform moderate to heavy physical activity.
+Heavy lifting is often performed when transferring clients.

-General Physical Health: Students general physical health must be such that they can perform moderate to heavy physical activity.
-Heavy lifting is often performed when transferring residents.
-General Mental Health: Students general mental health must be such that they can maintain attention to detail and interact effectively with other medical personnel, with residents, peers and instructors.
-It is important that students do not pose physical or mental harm to those they care for, their families, friends and other healthcare team members.
+General Mental Health: Students' general mental health must be such that they can maintain attention to detail and interact effectively with other medical personnel, with clients, peers, and instructors.
+It is important that students do not pose physical or mental harm to the clients that they are caring for, including client's families, client's friends, and other healthcare team members.

-Technical Skills: Students must be able to utilize technology such as a computer, tablet, phone or other electronic devices for completion of course work.
+Technical Skills: Students must be able to utilize technology such as a computer, tablet, phone, or other electronic devices for completion of course work.

-Please discuss any problems that may arise with your instructor and/or the Coordinator of Adult Healthcare.
+Please discuss any problems that may arise with your instructor and/or the coordinator of adult healthcare.
 All reasonable accommodations will be made to help students succeed, however, all tasks associated with your program must be able to be performed without help from others in order to obtain certification.
 Refer to the services offered for students with disabilities information.

 Pregnancy does not constitute an illness or disease.
-If you pregnant, you will be expected to participate in the clinical experience and must provide a doctor's written note with any restrictions.
+If you are pregnant, you will be expected to participate in the lab and clinical experience and must provide a doctor's written note with any restrictions.